 No fancy equipment or special physical abilities are required to practice meditation.
 Many people like to sit yoga-style on a cushion during meditation because of the alertness required to sit tall.
 But one may also meditate successfully sitting on a chair, standing or walking.
 And the skills you build with a meditation practice can then be transfered successfully into daily life as well.

 If you are interested in learning more about meditation and experiencing its benefits, consider participating in the short course “Introduction to Mindfulness Meditation” I’ll be offering at Alger Parks and Recreation Department this winter.
 In this series of five 1-hour classes, each class will build upon the previous one as students learn the basics of mindfulness meditation through guided practice and discussion.
-The class will meet Saturdays, February 4, 11, 18, and March 4 and 11 from 11:45 a.m. – 12:45 p.m. at APRD (no class February 25).
+The class will meet Saturdays.
+For dates visit the Calendar page.
 Register through APRD by stopping at the office or calling 906-387-5636.